Amazon EC2 Driver¶

 - **MAX_DISPATCH**: Maximum number of Virtual Machines actually dispatched to a host in each scheduling action - **MAX_HOST**: Maximum number of Virtual Machines dispatched to a given host in each scheduling action

-In a scheduling cycle, when MAX_HOST number of VMs have been deployed to a host, it is discarded for the next pending VMs.
+In a scheduling cycle, when MAX_HOST VMs have been deployed to a host, the host is discarded for the following pending VMs.

 - MAX_HOST = 1